spediso/Kometa-Configs/README.md

-# Plex Meta Manager
+# Kometa

-This repository contains configuration files for [Plex Meta Manager](https://github.com/meisnate12/Plex-Meta-Manager), a tool for managing metadata in Plex libraries.
+This repository contains configuration files for [Kometa](https://github.com/Kometa-Team/Kometa), a tool for managing metadata in Plex libraries.

 ## HUGE THANKS TO [notryanfraser](https://github.com/notryanfraser).